"When the last tree is cut down, the last fish eaten,and the last stream poisoned, you will realize that you cannot eat money."

 Conservation also means to look at your own way of living and seeking improvement to a more sustainable life.
 It might be just a drop in the ocean bus as you can see many drops can make quite a big ocean!

 We don´t have to travel far to experience nature.
-Take a walk through a forest in your vicinity, visit the sea side if you live close, hike through remote mountains or even just take some time of in a park close-by.
+Take a walk through a forest in your vicinity, visit the seaside if you live close, hike through remote mountains or even just take some time in a park close-by.
 There are lots of ways – take one and you might feel the magic, the tranquility, the serenity and the balance of life our mother earth is providing for us.

-Each one of us can help our planet: plant a new tree, dispose trash properly, stop eating meat and fish if you do not rely on it to survive, collect rubbish if you see it, don’t torture animals, don´t buy products from destructive companies and and and.
+Each one of us can help our planet: plant a new tree, dispose of the trash properly, stop eating meat and fish if you do not rely on it to survive, collect rubbish if you see it, don’t torture animals, don´t buy products from destructive companies and and and.
 It´s not about being perfect, it’s about starting somewhere.

 Change starts with you!
 Don´t wonder, why nobody is making a difference – be somebody and make it!
 Let us live a conservation life – for our planet.
 ONELOVE